 The University of Delaware’s Winter Session provides opportunities for students during January and February.
-The deadline to apply for many Winter Session study abroad programs is right around the corner – April 20 – and you may be wondering whether Winter Session is for you.
+Applications for many Winter Session courses and study abroad programs have become available and you may be wondering whether Winter Session is for you.

 We surveyed a group of Lerner College students who participated in 2019 Winter Session courses both on campus and abroad, and they shared their thoughts, experiences and advice for students considering the Winter Session.
 Read on for their top 10 reasons why Winter Session was the right choice for them: